Mirror, Mirror (1990 film): Home media

+The film was released on DVD on October 28, 2000, by Anchor Bay Entertainment.
+On March 6, 2004, it was re-released as part of a four-film set featuring the film's three sequels, called the "Mirror, Mirror Collection," also by Anchor Bay.
+The set was packaged in a reflective foil case.
+Both releases are out of print.
+Dark Force Entertainment first released the film on 4K UHD Blu-ray in May 2024.

 Soundtrack

 A soundtrack for Mirror, Mirror was released on CD through Orphan Records in 1990.
-Jimmy Lifton composed and performed the movie's orchestral tracts, with the movie also featuring songs by Scott Campbell, Jim Walker, and Gene Evaro.
+Jimmy Lifton composed and performed the movie's orchestral tracks, with the movie also featuring songs by Scott Campbell, Jim Walker, and Gene Evaro.